 Ground covers, Perennials, Flowers

 From Europe.
 Neatly rounded hemisphere to 1 1/2 ft. high, 2 ft. wide, with deep green leaves symmetrically arranged on closely set, hairy stems.
 From midspring to midsummer, plant is covered with rounded clusters of bright yellow flowers surrounded by whorls of yellow-green bracts.
 Effect is of a gold mound suffused with green.
 Displays good fall color (yellow to orange or red) before going dormant.
-Used in rock gardens, perennial borders.
-Short lived but reseeds.
+Used in rock gardens and perennial borders.
+Short-lived but reseeds.